-This covers training, coaching expenses, team registration with VJBL, insurance, trophy costs and administration.
+This covers training, coaching expenses, team registration with VJBL, insurance and administration and a reversible training top.

-Registration is by two instalments.
-Fees will be due as follows:
+Registration is due in two instalments as follows:

-• First instalment, within a week after a player has been offered a place in a representative team
+- First instalment, within a week after a player has been offered a place in a team.

 Players who have not paid their fees by the due dates may not be able to play for their representative team until the payment has been made or alternative arrangements have been made and approved by the Club.